austinschoolofgamedesign/hub-world/articles/202002040940-dependencyCharts.md

 # Dependency Charts

 This article serves two purposes.
-The first is to document the two main ways I've seen item/lock/key dependencies documented and designed in games.
+The first is to present the main ways I've seen item/lock/key dependencies documented and designed in games.
-The second is to muse on and present some ideas about a new kind of graph that caputers the best elements of them all.
+The second is to muse on and present some ideas about a new kind of graph that captures the best elements of them all.

 My hope is that we, as a community, can collectively can stand on the shoulders of giants and lift everyone a little higher.